Politics of Florida: Federal representation

-Florida's two United States Senators are Republicans Marco Rubio and Rick Scott, serving since 2010 and 2019, respectively.
+Florida's two United States senators are Republicans Rick Scott and Ashley Moody, serving since 2019 and 2025, respectively.

 Florida is part of the United States District Court for the Northern District of Florida, United States District Court for the Middle District of Florida, and the United States District Court for the Southern District of Florida in the federal judiciary.
 The district's cases are appealed to the Atlanta-based United States Court of Appeals for the Eleventh Circuit.